On optimality of barrier dividend control under endogenous regime switching with application to Chapter 11 bankruptcy: Optimal Barrier and Verification of the Optimality

-\begin{proof} We follow the similar argument as that of Lemma 4.1 in Kyprianou et al. (2010).
-For $x\in(0,y)$, by \eqref{ell.def.} and \eqref{V_{y}(x)}, the integral in \eqref{Integ.} can be decomposed as { }When the tail of the L\'evy measure is log-convex, recall that $W_{q}^{\prime}(x)$ is continuous and log-convex on $(0,\infty)$.
+\begin{proof} We follow an argument similar to that of Lemma 4.1 in \cite{KypRS2010}.
+For $x\in(0,y)$, by \eqref{ell.def.} and \eqref{V_{y}(x)}, the integral in \eqref{operatorHJB} with $f=V_{y}$ can be decomposed as { }When the tail of the L\'evy measure is log-convex, $W_{q}^{\prime}(x)$ is continuous and log-convex on $(0,\infty)$.
 It follows that \eqref{dens.W'} holds and $Z_{q}(x,\widetilde{\Phi}_{q+\lambda})\in C^{2}(0,\infty)$.
 As a result, by mean value theorem, we can obtain five upper bounds for the five integrands in \eqref{Int.s}.
 Combining these bounds and the fact of $\int_{0}^{\infty}(1\wedge z^{2})\upsilon(\mathrm{d}z)<\infty$, we get that all five integrals in \eqref{Int.s} are finite.
 Using the dominated convergence theorem and the same upper bounds, one can further conclude that all five integrals in \eqref{Int.s} are continuous in $x\in(0,y)$.
-In addition, it is straightforward to show that the integral in \eqref{Integ.} is finite for $x\in[y,\infty)$, which completes the proof. \end{proof}
+In addition, it is straightforward to show that the integral is finite for $x\in[y,\infty)$, which completes the proof. \end{proof}